-Liminal (real name Tom Crouch) has been a musician for as long as he can remember.
+Liminal (AKA Tom Crouch) has been a musician for as long as he can remember.
 His current sound could be described as alternative indie, experimental even.
 A clear consistency in Liminal’s work has been a dedication to the discovery process, whether that means looking for balance or accepting where it isn’t found.
-I sat down with the U.K. born, L.A. based artist to talk about his connection to music, creation process, and current projects like recent single “Inner Talk / Over Thought.”

 Let’s talk about how you first got started in music.

 It’s kind of like I was playing music before I can even remember.
 I was in a very musical family, both of my parents played, my grandparents, cousins, aunts, and uncles.
 So ever since I was a kid music was a thing at family gatherings.
 I think I started learning piano when I was five or six, I picked the guitar up when I was nine.

 That’s when it went from being something my parents thought would be good for me to do to me actually perusing it.
 When I started playing the guitar, from then on it was ‘this is what I want to do.’

 You just became aware that’s what you wanted to do with your life?

 It’s been tunnel vision since I was nine.
 This is it.
 My mum can remember conversations we had, we’d be in the kitchen and I’d be saying “I just need more gigs.
 I need to be playing live more.”
 I was nine.

 I was in a band from when I was nine to 16, so over the course of those years I was already serious about it.
 I had great music teachers that really encouraged us.
 The flame was lit relatively early, being in an environment where people encouraged us to keep playing.
 Pushing us but not in a forceful way.
 Just encouraging.
 We had a great music department at my school, we had a recording studio facility and a performance venue.
 It was a thriving music department.